MLaurentys/SeventhSemester/MAC0320/README.md

 ### Summary
 I consider that I learned four important lessons in this class.
 1. I learned basic vocabulary
-2. I learned techniques to solver graph theory problems
+2. I learned techniques to solve graph theory problems
 3. I learned how to translate some general problems to graph problems
 4. I learned several important algorithms